apache/doris/docs/en/community/design/metadata-design.md

 ## Noun Interpretation

 * FE: Frontend, the front-end node of Doris.
-Mainly responsible for receiving and returning client requests, metadata, cluster management, query plan generation and so on.
+Mainly responsible for receiving and responding client requests, metadata, cluster management, query plan generation and so on.
 * BE: Backend, the back-end node of Doris.
 Mainly responsible for data storage and management, query plan execution and other work.
 * bdbje: [Oracle Berkeley DB Java Edition](http://www.oracle.com/technetwork/database/berkeleydb/overview/index-093405.html).
 In Doris, we use bdbje to persist metadata operation logs and high availability of FE.